 IEA - Hybrid and Electric Vehicle Technology Collaboration Programme (HEV-TCP)

 Hybrid and Electric Vehicles (HEVs) have the potential to reduce energy consumption and the dependence on fossil fuels in the transport sector and to improve local and global air quality.
-Therefore the HEV TCP aims to support the extension of the market potential of HEVs.
+The HEV TCP therefore aims to support the extension of the market potential of HEVs.

-Although manufacturing costs have significantly decreased since the first HEVs were commercialised, price remains a barrier for large-scale deployment.
-Other barriers include a lack of infrastructure and the lack of cross-border harmonisation of recharging mechanisms.
+Although manufacturing costs have significantly decreased since the first HEVs were commercialised, the price remains a barrier for large-scale deployment.
+Other barriers include the lack of infrastructure and the lack of cross-border harmonisation of recharging mechanisms.

 The mission of the HEV TCP is contributing to overcome these barriers through